Driver Routing and Scheduling with Synchronization Constraints: Introduction

 In this paper, we close the research gap outlined in Section \ref{ss:literatureV2} by developing a scalable matheuristic that generates provably optimal solutions for a novel routing and scheduling problem motivated by an application in long-distance bus networks.
 Specifically, the contribution of our work is threefold:

 First, we introduce a new type of driver routing and scheduling problem with synchronization constraints.
-We model a setting where drivers can change vehicles not only at customer stops but additionally at arbitrary intermediate stops en route.
+To the best of our knowledge, we are the first to consider driver routing and scheduling with synchronization constraints in the context of long-distance bus networks, where, contrary to other applications, drivers can change vehicles not only at customer stops but additionally at arbitrary intermediate stops en route.
 We develop a mathematical model of our problem based on a time-expanded multi-digraph and introduce valid inequalities to reduce the solution space.
 We further derive bounds for the total number of required drivers.

-Second, we present a hybrid optimization algorithm that combines mathematical programming techniques with heuristic elements.
+Second, we present a hybrid optimization algorithm that, motivated by the requirements of a real-world application, combines mathematical programming techniques with heuristic elements.
 Precisely, we alternate between a local search phase to generate solutions and an \gls{MIP} implementation to prove optimality.
 This matheuristic enables us to provide feasible solutions within seconds even for large-scale instances while allowing for statements about the quality of obtained solutions.
-We further enrich this approach with a destructive improvement phase to tighten lower bounds.
+We further enrich this approach with a destructive bound improvement phase to tighten lower bounds and speed up convergence.

 Third, we evaluate our solution approach in a comprehensive computational study with real-world data.
 The results show that our algorithm is readily applicable in practice.
 It provides feasible solutions for all instances and solves a huge variety of real-world instances to optimality in 205 seconds on average.
 Moreover, we derive insights for practitioners.
 Compared to current solutions deployed in practice, we can reduce the number of drivers required by up to 56\%.
 We further show that the consideration of driver exchanges is beneficial in long-distance bus networks and leads to average savings of 43\% per instance.